Are you an Author, Affiliate, or considering applying? Here are some of the details about what that practically means. First, some terminology:

 Members must stay on the email list – considering factors like copyright on your content, we do not want to get into a scenario where we are using your content without having a way to contact you.
 If you would like to be removed from the list, you will also lose your membership and your content removed from the website.

 If a member participated in creating a book, in any format with any publisher, they have the option of having that book listed on the website.
+If you don’t know who to email about this, use the site contact form and select Website for the purpose.

 There is also the potential of any member being invited to contribute to any future MennoNerds anthologies, like A Living Alternative.